Divide-By-0/blog/content/posts/travel.md

     - **Camden Market**: I love Smorgasburg markets like these -- I ate here every day for like a week and never got sick of it.
   - Experiences
     - **Immersive Gatsby**: I haven't been, but it looks interesting.
 A real life great gatsby party, where you dress like it's prohibition and actors act the play amongst you.
-- Egypt
-  - Food/Experiences
+- Berlin
-    - **This Specific Luxor Airbnb**: This [Airbnb I stayed in](https://www.airbnb.com/rooms/53538538) had incredible homemade food, the best food I had in Egypt.
-The Airbnb was designed from sandstone by a French designer as well, and came with a cat!
-With plugin mosquito repellent, it was one of the best stays I've ever had.
+  - **Trust**: Haven't been yet but know some people.
+Coordination gaming collective who ran the game that [we ran a cult](https://aayushg.com/#cult) in.
+  - **Kitkatclub**: Haven't been.
+Famous alt club.
+  - **Sisyphus**: Haven't been.
+Famous 6 story themed club.
+  - **About:Blank**: Haven't been.
+Well reputed club.
+  - **Berghain**: Haven't been.
+Most famous club, can only get in at 6am on a Sunday.
+Need to dress slightly gay/alternatively/authentically to get past Sven, and speak a bit of German.
 - Thailand
   - Food
     - **100 Mahaseth**: Really incredible Thai-inspired meats, sauces, and dishes.
 Recommended by a local, only like $15/person.
 - Japan
   - Experiences
+    - **Ryokan**: More authentic stay.
     - **Metal Gear Solid escape room**: There are physical guards you have to sneak around apparently, which sounds really cool.
     - **Studio Ghibli Museum**: Is booked out a month in advance -- make sure to book on the 9th of the month for seeing spots during the next month.
+    - **Kojima Studio tour**: Haven't been here yet, but the guy that made Death Stranding has [a cool office](https://www.youtube.com/watch?v=txC5uq7U1eI).
+- Egypt
+  - Overall, my trip was pretty lacking: there wasn't a ton of super fun or unique stuff beyond the Pyramids.
+  - Food/Experiences
+    - **This Specific Luxor Airbnb**: This [Airbnb I stayed in](https://www.airbnb.com/rooms/53538538) had incredible homemade food, the best food I had in Egypt.
+The Airbnb was designed from sandstone by a French designer as well, and came with a cat!
+With plugin mosquito repellent, it was a great local stay.
+- Other International
+  - Experiences
+    - **Phillipines International Pyromusical Competition**: Every year, there's a massive series of musically choreographed fireworks shows here, where all the big companies come and show off.
+    - **French Red Wine Slides**: Somewhere in Paris they claim to have humans ride down these mid-party...
+    - **Portugal: Waking Life**: Burning Man style music [festival](https://linktr.ee/wakinglife) in Portugal.
+No cameras, psychadelic vibe, near a lake.
 - Anywhere
   - Experiences
     - **Sensory Deprivation Tanks**: Haven't tried one yet, but looks fun as long as you have constant oversight/some type of safe word/short hair or very well tied long hair.
     - **Scuba Diving Certification**: Make sure to bring your own GoPro (I use [this $70 budget one](https://amzn.to/3VIt4Mv) with this [$8 chest strap](https://amzn.to/3WVOwOS), charged batteries, and a microSD).
 You can get a provisional 90 day, 12 meter deep license by finishing 2 dives and 3 modules of the [Open Water e-course on PADI](https://www.padi.com/courses/open-water-diver).
 If you do the introductory Discover Scuba course that everyone offers instead, make sure to still buy the open water course so you can get credit for your first dive.
+    - **Homestay.com**: Stay with a host family for a short time for a similar price to an Airbnb.
+Get a more authentic, hosted experience.